AbElo-77/Portfolio-Webpage/README.md

 # Portfolio Webpage

 This repository contains a personal portfolio webpage, including a React frontend and a PHP backend.
-The project showcases coding projects, a blog section, and interactive forms handled via PHP.
+The project showcases coding projects, an about section, and interactive forms handled via PHP.

 ---